Somerville, Massachusetts

 Somerville (/ˈsʌmərvɪl/ SUM-ər-vil) is a city located directly to the northwest of Boston, and north of Cambridge, in Middlesex County, Massachusetts, United States.
-As of the 2020 United States Census, the city had a total population of 81,045 people.
-With an area of 4.12 sqmi, the city has a density of 19,671 PD/sqmi, making it the most densely populated municipality in New England and the 16th most densely populated incorporated municipality in the country.
+As of the 2020 United States census, the city had a total population of 81,045 people.
+With an area of 4.12 sqmi, the city has a density of 19,671 PD/sqmi, making it the most densely populated municipality in New England and the 19th most densely populated incorporated municipality in the country.
 Somerville was established as a town in 1842, when it was separated from Charlestown.
 In 2006, the city was named the best-run city in Massachusetts by The Boston Globe.
 In 1972, 2009, and 2015, the city received the All-America City Award.
 It is home to Tufts University, which has its campus along the Somerville and Medford border.
+Tufts, alongside Harvard University and the Massachusetts Institute of Technology, makes up one corner of the Brain Power Triangle, which thus includes the city of Somerville.

 History

-Early settlement
+Indigenous settlement

+The area that would become Somerville was inhabited for thousands of years prior to European colonization, with multiple archaeological sites indicating habitation in the Mystic River watershed as early as the beginning of the Archaic Period (8000–1000 BCE).
+At the time of English contact in the 1600s, the Somerville area was inhabited by the Mystic Tribe of the Naumkeag people, headed by the Squaw Sachem and her son Wonohaquaham.
+Though no archaeological sites within Somerville have been identified from this time period, an indigenous settlement near College Hill in Somerville can be inferred from contemporary written records.
+The Mystic River continued to be an important regional core for the Naumkeag into the period of European colonization in the 16th and 17th centuries.

+In 1627, Mystic sachem Wonohaquaham reportedly gave permission for English settlement at Charlestown, which then included present-day Somerville.
+In 1639, his mother the Squaw Sachem deeded the land that would become Somerville to English settlers.